playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-introduction/index.md

 > Please note: this guide specifically covers the **Java Edition** version of Minecraft.
 Bedrock Edition does not use data packs, but provides customization through [add-ons](https://minecraft.fandom.com/wiki/Add-on).

+The data packs built in this series can be found in the [fennifith/mc-datapacks-tutorial](https://github.com/fennifith/mc-datapacks-tutorial/tree/main/1-introduction) repository.
+Feel free to use it for reference as you read through these articles!

 # What is a data pack?

 Minecraft's data pack system allows players to fundamentally modify existing behavior of the game by "replacing" or adding to its data files.
 Data packs typically use `.mcfunction` files to specify their functionality as a list of commands for the game to run, and `.json` files for writing advancements or loot tables.